Food Safety During a Power Outage: How Long Will Food Last Without Power?

 "Creativity" isn't something you want to see related to food safety, however.
 If you want to avoid contracting a serious foodborne illness in the middle of a disaster, it's a good idea to understand tried and true methods that experts recommend for keeping perishables safe during a power outage.

-Below, you'll find guidelines and tips to keep your household food supply safe during an extended power outage.
+Below, you'll find guidelines and tips to keep your household food supply safe during an extended power outage, just in case it happens again.

 Food Safety Manager Principles Training